How are joint pain and skin plaques connected?

 “I didn’t realize that psoriatic arthritis and my psoriasis were connected until my doctor told me.”

 Individual results may vary.
-Jordan was compensated for her time.
+Jordan and Gary were compensated for their time.

 "First psoriasis, then psoriatic arthritis."

 After years of psoriasis on his scalp, and pitted nails, Gary got diagnosed with psoriatic arthritis.
-Watch Gary move on from his symptoms with COSENTYX®, which has been working for him for 5 years and counting.
+Watch Gary move on from his symptoms with COSENTYX® (secukinumab), which has been working for him for 5 years and counting.